gardener/gardener/docs/extensions/conventions.md

 With this, extensions cannot reuse the `ca` secret anymore to issue client certificates.
 Hence, extensions must switch to short-lived `ServiceAccount` tokens in order to support the CA rotation feature.

 The `generic-token-kubeconfig` secret contains the CA bundle for establishing trust to shoot API servers.
-However, as the secret is immutable its name changes with the rotation of the cluster CA.
+However, as the secret is immutable, its name changes with the rotation of the cluster CA.
 Extensions need to look up the `generic-token-kubeconfig.secret.gardener.cloud/name` annotation on the respective [`Cluster`](./cluster.md) object in order to determine which secret contains the current CA bundle.
 The helper function `extensionscontroller.GenericTokenKubeconfigSecretNameFromCluster` can be used for this task.